marcoalopez/strength_envelopes/README.md

 > **Important note**: Not yet finished!
 Available soon with detailed instructions

-A popular software distribution that includes Jupyter is the [Anaconda distribution (individual edition)](https://www.anaconda.com/products/individual), which is free, easy to install on Windows, Mac, and Linux and includes all the required the scientific packages (> 5 GB disk space).
+A popular software distribution that includes Jupyter is the [Anaconda distribution (individual edition)](https://www.anaconda.com/products/individual), which is free, includes all the required the scientific packages (> 5 GB disk space), and easy to install on Windows, Mac, and Linux.
 TODO...

-Jupyter notebooks can be launched by open the Anaconda navigator and launching the _Jupyter notebook_ or the _Jupyter lab_ (preferred option) or from the terminal (Anaconda prompt) typing ``jupyter notebook`` or ``jupyter lab``.
+Jupyter notebooks can be launched by open the Anaconda navigator and launching the _Jupyter lab_ (preferred option) or the _Jupyter notebook_ or from the terminal (Anaconda prompt) typing ``jupyter notebook`` or ``jupyter lab``.
 Then, you'll see the application opening in the web browser on the address ``http://localhost:8888``

 ## How to contribute to this project?